Do We Really Have 10 Best Lebanese Pastries?

 The solid cream remains granulated yet soft.
 A thick layer of Ashta Cream is spread all over it.
 Almonds, nuts and Pine kernels are not only toppings They are part of the delicious taste of this pastry.
 No usual sugar-syrup for this one.
 It is already sweetened!

-Layeli Loubnan, or Ashta Cream with Banana and Nuts Recipe
+Layeli Loubnan, or Ashta Cream with Banana, Strawberry, and Nuts

 Holder of a romantic and intriguing name that means “The Nights of Lebanon”, this succulent dessert is made mainly of fresh Ashta.
 It is then layered with banana.
 Strawberries are optional yet recommended.
 We eat it bathed with honey.